 What attracted me to the School of Education at the University of Puget Sound is the commitment to reflective teaching practices, collaboration, and engaging the dilemmas of the profession.
 I feel very fortunate to engage daily with students and colleagues who pose challenging questions and are willing to make themselves vulnerable by making their teaching practices public for critique and analysis.
 I love working with a cohort of students over a year; I get to know my students well and very much enjoy contributing to, and witnessing, their growth as professionals.
 It is very rewarding to learn and grow as an educator in collaborative dialogue.

-I teach undergraduate courses focused on classroom teaching, and science and math courses in both the K-8 and secondary M.A.T. programs.
+In addition to my duties as Dean, I teach undergraduate courses focused on classroom teaching, and science and math courses in both the K-8 and secondary M.A.T. programs.

 I have taught courses at the University of Puget Sound since 1991 and am currently an adjunct associate professor for the counselor education program.
 I received my Bachelor of Arts degree in sociology and my Master of Education degree in counseling from Puget Sound as well.
 I have a Master of Divinity degree from Garrett Theological Seminary and served as the Chaplain for the University of Puget Sound from 1971 to 1973.
 I obtained my Doctorate of the Science of Theology from San Francisco Theological Seminary in 1990.